 A dull knife is a dangerous knife, making it crucial for owners to maintain the sharpness of their cutting tool.
 Although the basic sharpening tools are good, the market now offers commercial sharpening devices that can offer faster and better results than the manual process.
 For those who are currently shopping for the best knife sharpener, the following are the different characteristics it should have.

 What to Look For in a Knife Sharpener

 Pull Through or Electric

-There are two basic types of knife sharpeners out in the market today – pull through or electric.
+There are two basic types of knife sharpeners out in the market today – pull through and electric.
 The pull through type is basically a manual sharpening method made even easier since a slot is specially made for the knife.
 Users simply have to put it in place and pull outwards.
 The grinding materials will do the rest.
-The electric type basically does the same thing, but doesn’t require human intervention in order to work.
-The best knife sharpener can be anything from the two types.
+The electric type basically does the same thing but doesn’t require human intervention in order to work.
+The best knife sharpener can be either type and will depend on your preference.

 The knife sharpener should be able to sharpen both a straight edge knife and a serrated knife.
 Since most homes often have a bread knife (which are serrated), it is important to have this sharpened as well, hence the need for a serrated blade function.